jdlehman/react-fuzzy-filter/README.md

 ### renderContainer

 `renderContainer` is an alternative to using `wrapper` and `wrapperProps`.
 It is a function that is used as the render function for `FilterResults`.
-It receives an array of React elements (the items after they have already been transformed by `renderItem`, and should return a React element.
+It receives two arguments, an array of React elements (the items after they have already been transformed by `renderItem`, as well as an array of the raw items.
+It should return a React element.